Scientific Name

 Description

 In spring, Aeonium smithii produces star-shaped, 8- to 12-merous flowers that are yellow with reddish lines, arranged in clusters on leafy stalks that can grow up to 16 inches (40 cm) tall.
-The flower cluster can reach a height of 6 inches (15 cm) and a diameter of 4.6 inches (9 cm).
+The flower cluster can reach up to 6 inches (15 cm) in height and 4.6 inches (9 cm) in diameter.

 Aeoniums do not like hot or dry weather.
 They may go dormant in summer and do not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65°F to 75°F (18°C to 24°C), and damp.
 In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
-Too much moisture or allowing them to sit in wet soil will cause root rot.
+Test by poking your finger down into the soil an inch or two (2.5 to 5 cm).
+Too much moisture or leaving them in wet soil will cause root rot.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while the plant is dormant.